ArthurClune/pastewatch/README.md

 Monitoring is available on http://localhost:8000

-This is currently not authenticated - set firewall rules suitably!
+This is not authenticated, but only listens on localhost.

 Compilation on OS X